jonathanmnovak/hello-world-sweetviz/README.md

 * No tags to represent data issues.
 This is a nice feature in the pandas profiling package that isn't available in sweetviz.
 However, the missing values percentages are highlighted (green, yellow, and red) to indicate whether there is an issue.
+* Artifacts of the report aren't exportable.
+This would help in storing data related to features (i.e. distribution statistics) and relationships (i.e. correlations)
+* This seems to work only for pandas dataframes and it isn't clear if it is scalable

+Overall: This is a great library that provides a ton of automated EDA and is relatively simple to setup.

 ###Resources
 * [Powerful EDA (Exploratory Data Analysis) in just two lines of code using Sweetviz](https://towardsdatascience.com/powerful-eda-exploratory-data-analysis-in-just-two-lines-of-code-using-sweetviz-6c943d32f34)